nhnaahid/skillup-client/README.md

 # SkillUp

-SkillUp is an online learning platform.
+SkillUp is an online learning and educational course management platform.
 This web application will revolutionize the way educational institutions, tutors and students interact, making skill learning and class management more efficient and accessible than ever before.

 ## Demo